Thuggee and Dacoity Suppression Acts, 1836–48

 The Thuggee and Dacoity Suppression Acts, 1836–48 in British India under East India Company rule were a series of legal acts that outlawed thugee—a practice in North and Central India involving robbery and ritualized murder and mutilation on highways—and dacoity, a form of banditry prevalent in the same region, and prescribed punishment for the same.

+Origins of Thuggee and Dacoity

+In 19th century colonial India, two prevalent forms of forms of criminal activity were thuggee and dacoity.
+Thuggee was a practice which involved criminal gangs looting, robbing, and eventually murdering travelers whereas Dacoity was a type of organized robbery which involved the raiding of towns and villages.

+Originating in the northern parts of India, Thuggee and dacoity were criminal practices that developed as a response to the social and political unrest prevailing in colonial India after the decline of the Mughal empire.
+As regional groups gained power in the absence of central governance, an anarchic situation arose giving rise to such offences.
+High imposition of taxes and poor socio-economic standards also acted as contributing factors.

 Act XXX, 1836

 Title or Description: Provides for the trial and punishment of Thugs.
 Passed 14 November 1836.